maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-launcher-api-v0.5.md

 # Summary

-Adding new features to the safe_launcher API to make it more developer friendly and also to incorporate the standards that were missing in the 0.4 version of the API.
+Adding new features to the safe_launcher API to improve efficiency and also to incorporate the standards that were missing in the 0.4 version of the API.

 # Motivation

-New features to the existing API can improve handling large data volume in an efficient manner.
+New features to the existing API can improve handling large data volume in an efficiently using streaming APIs.
 This can have a significant improvement in the performance of the launcher and the safe-core ffi for handling large data volume.
 Incorporating the standards in the API will also improve the stability of the APIs and make it easier for third party applications to integrate.

 # Detailed design